Ultimaker/um-kernel/README.md

 linux
 -----
 This is the linux kernel source tree.
 Ideally, this contains no changes to the upstream kernel.
-Currently we have a small amount of patches ontop of the stable linux kernel.
-The repository currently has a few branches.
+Currently we have a small amount of patches on top of the stable linux kernel.

-* archive/opinicus_v4.2.0-rc7_v2	Our old kernel tree with modifications
-* opinicus_v4.2.0-rc7			The unmodified kernel from above

-* opinicus-4.9.13_0			Our current kernel based on 4.9.13 tag
-* opinicus-4.10.1_0			An experimental future kernel